uwhackweek/jupyterbook-template/book/preliminary/github.md

 ![repos-tab](../img/repos.png)

 Each repository is a container for a specific subset of material for this event.
-For example, there is a repository for the public-facing website you used to register for this event https://github.com/snowex-hackweek/website.
+For example, there is a repository for the public-facing website you used to register for this event {{website_url}}.
 We'll also create new repositories for each project.